DivinPrince/insy/packages/server/src/adapters/README.md

 ### Auto-detection (Recommended)

-PixelCode will automatically detect and use the highest priority CLI tool available:
+Insy will automatically detect and use the highest priority CLI tool available:

 ```json
 {